 - 5.51 In cases of particular urgency or confidentiality, or to update Cabinet on a current issue, or to test preliminary support for a proposal, a Minister may wish to raise an oral item at a Cabinet or Cabinet committee meeting.
 Oral items for Cabinet will be accepted only with the approval of the Prime Minister, and should be notified to the Secretary of the Cabinet.
-Oral items at Cabinet committees will be accepted only with the approval of the committee chair. - Oral items at Cabinet are also the means by which Cabinet's agreement is sought for a Cabinet committee (or specified group of Ministers) to have power to act on a particular item (see paragraph 5.9). - 5.53 Detailed guidance about the requirements for oral items, including the electronic form to be used for seeking the Prime Minister's approval to raise an oral item at Cabinet, can be found in the CabGuide.
+Oral items at Cabinet committees will be accepted only with the approval of the committees will be accepted only with the approval of the cabinet committees will be accepted only with the approval of the committees will be accepted only with the approval of the committee chair. - 5.52 Oral items at Cabinet are also the means by which Cabinet's agreement is sought for a Cabinet committee (or specified group of Ministers) to have power to act on a particular item (see paragraph 5.9). - 5.53 Detailed guidance about the requirements for oral items, including the electronic form to be used for seeking the Prime Minister's approval to raise an oral item at Cabinet, can be found in the CabGuide.